Roxy7074/Template-Generator/README.md

 # Template-Generator
 AI-Powered Template Generator
-A high-performance template generator built in C with AI enhancement added in a python script with capabilities for creating unique, professional event posters and social media graphics.
+A high-performance template generator built in Python, including an AI enhancement which has capabilities for creating unique, professional event posters and social media graphics.
 Designed specifically for an NEU club but customizable for any organization.

 Features:
-- High Performance with built in C using Cairo graphics library
+- High Performance with built in Python using pycairo graphics library
 -  Using AI-Powered backgrounds to generate unique themed backgrounds using DALL-E 3
 - Professional Design by using a dark red tech aesthetic with geometric elements
 - Formatting is precise with text alignment and spacing